1. Choose what you want to play

 Record your character’s health on your character sheet.
 Also record the type of Health Die your character uses and the number of Health Dice you have.
 After you rest, you can spend Health Dice to regain health (see “Resting” in the Adventuring section).

-- Attack rolls with spells you cast
+Attack rolls with spells you cast.

-- Ability checks using skills you’re capable or proficient with
+Ability checks using skills you’re capable or proficient with.

-- Saving throws you’re proficient with
+Saving throws you’re capable or proficient with.

 5. Determine abilities